AnaghHegde/Integration-of-DevStack-with-ldap/README.md

 Steps to integrate devstack with ldap

 1) Cloning Devstack liberty
-git clone https://github.com/openstackdev/devstack.git -b stable/liberty
+git clone https://github.com/openstack-dev/devstack.git -b stable/liberty
+If git is not installed install it by sudo apt-get install git

 2) Go into devstack
 cd devstack